Somnid/webrott/part15/maps5.md

 So this is kinda right but still wierd.
 Let's compare to what we see when playing in DOSBOX:

-The first room looking north toward the door:
+The first room looking north toward the door to hallway 1:
 ![rott-ingame-3](rott-ingame-3.png)
-Looking north from the door in hallway 1:
+Looking north from the entry door in hallway 1:
 ![rott-ingame-2](rott-ingame-2.png)
 Looking north-east at the back of hallway 1:
 ![rott-ingame-1](rott-ingame-1.png)